CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

  - LA and assessment Developing principled and fundamental methods for natural language generation.
 I am interested in how human knowledge
 		(e.g., factual, commonsense, etc.) can be reasoned and used in natural language generation.

- Recently, I find AI has a great power especially in supporting learning, analyzing data, so I am
+ Recently, I find AI has a great power especially in supporting learning analytics,  so I am
  - AI

 # 📝 Publications